wsrn829/CodeConnect/README.md

 # CodeConnect
 #### Video Demo:  https://youtu.be/CAnuI00jcZw
 #### Description:
-CodeConnect is Sarina Wu's solo work for CS50X Final Project.
-It is a full-stack social app used to connect like-minded individuals using posts and code to build a platform for people who enjoy writing and coding.
-I built this app from scratch, using Django REST framework, Django ORM, Python, and SQLite3 for the API and the database, and React and JavaScript for the frontend.
-I also used Django token-based authentication for the backend Auth and custom frontend Auth using React and React useContext hook.
-I also used Bootstrap and CSS for styling.
+CodeConnect is the brainchild of Sarina Wu, developed as her solo project for CS50X2024 Final Project.
+It is a comprehensive full-stack social application designed to connect individuals with similar interests, particularly those passionate about writing and coding, through posts and projects.
+Leveraging a combination of Django REST framework, Django ORM, Python, and SQLite3 for the backend API and database, and React with React hooks and JavaScript for the frontend, CodeConnect offers a seamless platform for users to connect, share ideas, and have fun.

+The development process involved building the application from scratch, ensuring a robust architecture capable of handling various functionalities efficiently.
+Django token-based authentication was implemented for backend authentication, providing secure access to user accounts, while a custom frontend authentication system was developed using React and React useContext hook, enhancing user experience and security.

+Django ORM and migrations were employed to facilitate efficient management of the database, ensuring seamless interaction with the application's data.
+Bootstrap and CSS were utilized for styling, ensuring a visually appealing and user-friendly interface.
+The incorporation of these technologies enabled CodeConnect to offer a polished and professional look while maintaining responsiveness across different devices and screen sizes.

-- Key features include:
+Key features of CodeConnect include:

-1. Register/Login/Logout
-2. Create Profile
-3. Edit Profile
-4. Create a Post
-5. List Posts
-6. Create a Project
-7. List Projects
-8. Follow Other User
-9. Unfollow Other User
-10. List of Following Users
-11. List of Followers
-- How to run your application.
+- Register/Login/Logout: Users can easily create an account, log in, and log out, ensuring a seamless onboarding experience.
+- Create Profile: Users have the option to create and customize their profiles, providing essential information about themselves and their interests.
+- Edit Profile: Users can update and modify their profiles as needed, ensuring their information remains up-to-date.
+- Create a Post: CodeConnect allows users to create and share posts, enabling them to express their thoughts, share experiences, and engage with the community.
+- List Posts: A comprehensive list of posts is available, allowing users to browse through and interact with various content shared by the community.
+- Create a Project: Users can create projects, fostering collaboration and enabling them to showcase their work and seek feedback from peers.
+- List Projects: A curated list of projects is available, providing users with insights into the diverse range of projects created by the community.
+- Follow Other Users: Users can connect with like-minded individuals by following other users, facilitating networking and collaboration opportunities.
+- Unfollow Other Users: Users have the flexibility to unfollow other users at any time, ensuring control over their network and connections.
+- List of Following Users: CodeConnect offers a comprehensive list of users that a user is following, providing visibility into their network and connections.
+- List of Followers: Users can view a list of individuals who are following them, fostering engagement and interaction within the community.

+To run CodeConnect locally, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
+- Clone the repository: git clone <repository_url>
-2. Navigate to the project directory with `cd <project_directory>`
+- Navigate to the project directory: cd <project_directory>
-3. Install the Python dependencies with `pip install -r requirements.txt`
+- Install Python dependencies: pip install -r requirements.txt
-4. Apply the Django migrations with `python manage.py migrate`
+- Apply Django migrations: python manage.py migrate
-5. Start the Django server with `python manage.py runserver`
+- Start the Django server: python manage.py runserver
-6. In a new terminal, navigate to the frontend directory: `cd ghi`
+- In a new terminal, navigate to the frontend directory: cd ghi
-7. Install the Node.js dependencies with `npm install`
+- Install Node.js dependencies: npm install
-8. Start the React development server with `npm start`
+- Start the React development server: npm start

-- Now, your Django backend should be running at http://localhost:8000/ and your React frontend should be running at http://localhost:3000/.
+Following these steps will launch the Django backend at http://localhost:8000/ and the React frontend at http://localhost:3000/.

-- Please replace <repository_url> and <project_directory> with the actual URL of your GitHub repository and the name of your project directory, respectively.
+Replace <repository_url> and <project_directory> with the actual URL of your GitHub repository and the name of your project directory, respectively.

+By offering a comprehensive set of features and a user-friendly interface, CodeConnect aims to foster collaboration, facilitate knowledge sharing, and build a vibrant community of writers and coders proud and passionate about their craft.